The ALLIANCE advocates for fair funding for the third sector and to recognise its value as an equal partner in public service delivery.

 Examining the Efficacy of Lipreading Classes in Scotland

-In 2023 the Scottish Sensory Hub carried out a review for the Scottish Government of the efficacy of lipreading classes as an adult aural rehabilitation approach.
+In 2023 the ALLIANCE Scottish Sensory Hub carried out a review for the Scottish Government of the efficacy of lipreading classes as an adult aural rehabilitation approach.
 Lipreading classes are a form of aural rehabilitation for adults living with deafness.
 The World Health Organisation (WHO) states that healthcare systems should prioritise rehabilitation, and the Scottish Government aims to alleviate loneliness and isolation, which is particularly relevant for aural rehabilitation because unsupported deafness/poor access to inclusive communication is an established risk factor for both.

 The main findings of the review are that lipreading classes are beneficial in terms of improving feelings of well-being and increasing communication confidence.
 The report highlights several considerations for future service planning